 Jim Corbett National Park by Simon de Trey-White

 23rd February 2015, Jim Corbett National Park, Uttarakhand, India.
-Meraj Anwar (32) Senior Project Officer Under Tiger Conservation Programme, WWF India describes the work he does camera trapping in the wildlife corridor that separates Ramnagar Forest and the Jim Corbett Tiger Reserve, on the 23rd February 2015, Uttarakhand, India.
+Meraj Anwar (32) Senior Project Officer Under Tiger Conservation Programme, WWF India locks a camera trap into its custom-made steel cage fastened to a tree in the wildlife corridor that separates Ramnagar Forest and the Jim Corbett Tiger Reserve, on the 23rd February 2015, Uttarakhand, India.

 WWF has supplied traps to monitor wildlife in this corridor